seemuch/vimrc/README.md

 	make

-(Works only on machines that run Linux and Mac OS.)
+(Works only on machines that run Linux or Mac OS.)

 Plugins included
 =====